andreixdbolos/gustpemasura/README.md

 2. Navigate to the Home page
 3. Enter ingredients in the text area (separated by commas)
 4. Click "Find Recipes" to generate recipe suggestions
+5. Filter recipes by difficulty level if desired
-5. Save recipes to favorites by clicking the heart icon
+6. Save recipes to favorites by clicking the heart icon
-6. View and manage saved recipes in the Favorites page
+7. Use cooking mode for step-by-step guidance
+8. Track your cooking history
+9. Toggle between light and dark themes

+Advanced Features:

+1. Use the difficulty filter to find recipes matching your skill level
+2. Adjust serving sizes with automatic measurement conversion
+3. Enable cooking mode for step-by-step guidance with built-in timers
+4. Save favorite recipes for quick access
+5. View your cooking history to track completed recipes
+6. Access cooking tips and substitutions during preparation
+7. Use the dark/light theme toggle for comfortable viewing

+## Security

+- All API keys are secured using environment variables
+- Firebase security rules implemented for data protection
+- Authentication required for all protected routes
+- Regular security updates and dependency maintenance

 ## Contributing